Ivan Rimsky-Korsakov

-Ivan Nikolajevich Rimsky-Korsakov, né Korsav (29 June 1754 in Saint Petersburg, Russian Empire – 31 July 1831 in Saint Petersburg, Russian Empire) was a Russian courtier and lover of Catherine the Great from 1778 to 1779.
+Ivan Nikolajevich Rimsky-Korsakov, né Korsav (29 June 1754 – 31 July 1831 in Saint Petersburg, Russian Empire) was a Russian courtier and lover of Catherine the Great from 1778 to 1779.

+Early life

+Rimsky-Korsakov was born on 29 June 1754 in Saint Petersburg, Russian Empire.
+He was a son of Nikolai Semyonovich Rimsky-Korsakov and brother to Pyotr Nikolaevich Rimsky-Korsakov.
 He was a member of the same family which produced composer Nikolai Rimsky-Korsakov.

-Biography
+Personal life

+Relationship with Catherine the Great

 Ivan Rimsky-Korsakov was introduced to Catherine by Grigory Potemkin after he had been vetted by Praskovja Bruce.
 Rumours that Catherine had her ladies-in-waiting 'test' her potential favorites are unsubstantiated by the historical record.
 Furthermore, Potemkin played an important role in Catherine's life, but there is no evidence to suggest that he literally picked and presented his successors in the bedchamber to Catherine.

 Catherine called Korsakov Pyrrhus because of his classic beauty, his singing and his violin playing.
 In 1779, Catherine caught him being unfaithful with Bruce.
 It is believed that she was directed to the right room by Aleksandra von Engelhardt on the order of Potemkin, who wished for the fall of both Rimsky-Korsakov and Bruce.
-In that case, he succeeded since Rimsky-Korsakov and Bruce lost their positions at court.
+In that case, Potemkin succeeded since Rimsky-Korsakov and Bruce lost their positions at court.